Network Glossary

 Want to dig deeper?

-Rasys has been operating ISP networks in Brazil for over 5 years.
-If any of these terms is a headache in your operation, talk to us — initial assessment is free.
+Rasys has been operating ISP networks in Brazil for over 6 years.
+If any of these terms is a headache in your operation, talk to us — initial conversation, no commitment.